 Ancient Egypt was one of the greatest world powers in history.
-The oldest ancient pyramid dates back to 2630 BCE.
+The oldest ancient pyramid, the Pyramid of Djoser, dates back to around 2670 BCE.
+The rest of the pyramids were constructed anywhere between 2612 BCE to 664 BCE.

 The rulers of the kingdom were known as Pharaohs.
 They were held in such great esteem that they were seen as demigods.
 The Pharaohs had so much power and authority that it was believed that they carried it with them after death to immortality.
 To facilitate their immortality, Pharaohs invested heavily in mega structures in a scale not witnessed before.
 These gigantic structures became synonymous with Ancient Egypt and were known as The Pyramids.